kategable/nx/docs/blog/2023-11-22-unit-testing-expo.md

 npx nx test <project-name>
 ```

-Here’s the output of running this for my example app:
+Here's the output of running this for my example app:

 ![terminal output](/blog/images/2023-11-22/bodyimg1.webp)